vfp2/MeterFeeder/README.md

 To remove the udev rule and helper script simply run `./linux-remove-udev.sh`.

-## To build just MeterFeeder and a basic binary to read in random byte numers (unsigned char type):
+## To build just MeterFeeder and a basic binary to read in random byte numbers (unsigned char type):

 ### On a Mac